handeyeco/tech-blog/content/blog/volca-fm2-cart/index.md

 - [All SynprezFM presets zipped](./carts/SynprezFM.zip)

 There's no order to these favorites.
 I intentionally shuffled them so that I would have a good mixture of presets per cart.

-While doing this I noticed that the FM2 can store 64 presets, but a DX7 cart holds 32 presets.
-That means when sending a cart presets 1-32 are changed but presets 33-64 stay as factory presets.
-If anyone knows how to overwrite 33-64, please let me know!